syncfusion/blazor-docs/src/pivotview/pivot-table/getting-started.md

 ![output](images/gs_calc_dialog.png "Creating new calculated field through dialog")
 <br/>
 ![output](images/gs_calc_grid.png "New calculated field 'Total Amount' added in pivot table")

+> You can also explore our [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to knows how to render and configure the pivot table.

 ## See Also